hed-standard/hed-specification/docs/source/Appendix_A.md

 tools uses standard pluralize functions to expand the list of allowed units.
 However, Unit symbols represent abbreviated versions of units and cannot be pluralized.

-Nodes with the `SIUnit` modifier may be prefixed with multiple or sub-multiple modifiers.
+Elements with the `SIUnit` modifier may be prefixed with multiple or sub-multiple modifiers.
 If the SI unit does not also have the `unitSymbol` attribute, then multiples and sub-multiples with the `SIUnitModifier` attribute are used for the expansion.
 On the other hand, units with both `SIUnit` and `SIUnitModifier` attributes are expanded using